Tech tools for online teaching: Get the one-stop guide for tech tools for teachers

 - Ultimate Ears UE Boom 2: A 360-degree surround sound experience coupled with 100 feet Bluetooth range, 15 hours of battery life, and a waterproof and shockproof design make this product a great buy.

 These tech tools are helpful in effective eLearning content delivery.
-Select the ones which go with the type of online course you are teaching, couple them with a virtual classroom software and an online course builder and you are ready to launch your online course.
+Select the ones which go with the type of online course you are teaching, couple them with a virtual classroom software and an online course creation tool and you are ready to launch your online course.